macieklamberski/kalafiorgames/README.md

 # Kalafior Games

-This is repository with source of [Kalafior Games](http://kalafiorgames.com) - website with games made by me (Maciej Lamberski).
+This is repository with source of [Kalafior Games](http://kalafiorgames.com)—website with games made by me.

 ## Technical details